 The dataset included annotations for cervical vertebrae (C1--C7) and thoracic vertebrae (T8--T19).
 To focus exclusively on the cervical spine, the labels for C1--C7 were isolated and combined to construct a binary mask representing the cervical region.
-This 3D binary mask was then processed using max projection, resulting in 2D projections from the coronal, sagittal, and axial views.
-To accurately localize the ROI, a bounding box was mathematically computed for each 2D projection by identifying the highest and lowest x and y coordinates of the largest connected component in the mask.
-This ensured that the bounding box precisely encompassed the mask while ignoring smaller, isolated fragments, thereby eliminating imperfections in the ground truth.
-The process of generating ground truth bounding boxes is illustrated in Figure \ref{fig:roi_calculation}.
+This 3D binary mask was then processed using max projection, producing 2D projections from the coronal, sagittal, and axial views.
+To localize the ROI, a bounding box was computed for each 2D projection by identifying the highest and lowest x and y coordinates of the largest connected component in the mask.
+This ensured that the bounding box precisely encompassed the mask while ignoring smaller isolated fragments, thereby eliminating imperfections in the ground truth.
+The process of generating ground-truth bounding boxes is illustrated in Figure~\ref{fig:roi_calculation}.